Siege of Golconda: Siege difficulties and Mughal dissent

 As progress on the trenches continued, Aurangzeb faced discontent with his siege policy from members of the Mughal administration.
-Ghaziuddin Khan was able to uncover a significant conspiracy undertaken by the prince Muazzam, in which other members of the imperial family were complicit, such as the prince's chief wife, his father-in-law, and several of his sons.
-Shah Alam had been secretly negotiating terms with Abul Hasan for a peaceful settlement, as had been his policy in the last Mughal invasion of Hyderabad, and had offered to act as the king's intermediary with emperor Aurangzeb.
+Ghaziuddin Khan was able to uncover a significant conspiracy undertaken by the prince Muazzam, in which other members of the imperial family were involved, such as the prince's chief wife, his father-in-law, and several of his sons.
+Shah Alam had been covertly negotiating terms with Abul Hasan for a peaceful settlement, as had been his policy in the last Mughal invasion of Hyderabad, and had offered to act as the king's intermediary with emperor Aurangzeb.
 He had also been thwarting the Mughal siege by sharing the army's tactics with the king, and smuggling food into the fort.
-On the 21st of February, Aurangzeb swiftly punished his son by placing him under house arrest, only to be released in 1695; several members of his son's family were sent away from the Deccan, and some of his followers were executed; his princely household was dispersed.
+On the 21st of February, Aurangzeb placed him under house arrest, only to be released in 1695; several members of his son's family were sent away from the Deccan, and some of his followers were executed; his princely household was dispersed.
 Aurangzeb also faced disagreement from the imperial sadr (chief of justice and religious affairs) Qazi Abdullah, who objected to the killing of Muslims to the end of extinguishing the only other Muslim polity in the subcontinent.

 In early June, progress on the trenches was still under way.
 Effective command was hindered by rivalries between generals; the commander Saf Shikan Khan, appointed mir atish (chief of artillery), eventually resigned in order to spite the commander-in-chief Ghaziuddin Khan, causing progress on the trenches to stall as the post passed to less capable generals.
 By this time the Mughal army had run out of food owing to famine in the Golconda kingdom the year prior, and the fact that the planting of crops in Hyderabad had ceased with the Mughal invasion.
 The monsoon season was also well under way, and heavy rains caused the area to flood; the Maasir-i-Alamgiri notes that the Manjira River overflowed.
 Epidemic broke out among combatants, exacerbated by airborne disease from corpses.
 Such conditions affected the Mughal army's morale, but Aurangzeb pressed on.
 Mughal cannons were ineffective against the thick walls of the Golconda citadel, but the besiegers had tunnelled three mines under the fort walls, each containing 37000 pounds of gunpowder.
 At dawn of June 20, Aurangzeb ordered the detonation of the first of three mines; however, the fort's garrison had already discovered two of these and countermined them.
 The first mine backfired, killing over 1000 Mughal soldiers.
 The second mine was subsequently detonated with similar results, killing many of the Mughal attackers.
 The third mine was detonated the next day, but failed to even ignite.
 Meanwhile, the fort's garrison attacked the Mughal besiegers with huqqa (hand grenades).